endaoment/endaoment-validator/validator-sop-part2-upkeep.md

 ### Appendix D Pruning Geth

-As of 12.25.23, Geth does **not** have online pruning capability (their 1.14 distribution should finally migrate to the path database as default, which will enable a new process, to be updated here after release).
+*As of 1.11.24, Geth does **not** have online pruning capability enabled by default (their 1.14 distribution should finally default to the path database , which will enable a new process, to be updated here after release).*

 You must turn Geth off before pruning, meaning that pruning time is spent offline missing attestations.
 Before turning off Geth as part of this process, it's recommended to go through the flow described in *Appendix F* to ensure the validator(s) are not off during sync committee duties.